open-mmlab/mmaction2/tools/data/kinetics710/README.md

 │   │   ├── k700_val_list_videos.txt
 ```

-For training and evaluating on Kinetics, please refer to [getting_started](/docs/getting_started.md).
+For training and evaluating on Kinetics, please refer to [Training and Test Tutorial](/docs/en/user_guides/train_test.md).